Jimmy Humphreys: Playing career

 Humphreys was a regular member of the starting fifteen for over a decade from the 1910s until the 1920s.
 During that time he won two All-Ireland medals and three Munster medals.
-He was also captain of the Ireland team during the 1924 Tailteann Games.
+He captined the Irish hurling team that travelled to New York in 1921.
+He was also captain of the Ireland team during the 1924 Tailteann Games, which was the first international hurling competition featuring teams representing the United States, England, Scotland, and Wales.
+He was presented with a silver cup presented by John Devoy.

 At club level Humphreys played with both Cappamore and Claughaun, winning a county championship medal with the latter.
+The Senior Colleges Cup and the GAA playing fields in Murroe are named after Humphreys.